davian-wright/info2180-lab4/README.md

 # info2180-lab4

-This is lab 4 for Davian Wright
+This is Lab 4 for Davian Wright